Rio Tinto (corporation): 20th century expansion and development

+Early 21st century

 In 2000, Rio Tinto acquired North Limited, an Australian company with iron ore and uranium mines, for $2.8 billion.
 The takeover was partially motivated as a response to North Limited's 1999 bid to have Rio Tinto's Pilbara railway network declared open access.
 The Australian Competition & Consumer Commission regulatory body approved the acquisition in August 2000, and the purchase was completed in October of the same year.
 That year, Rio Tinto also bought North Limited and Ashton Mining for US$4 billion, adding additional resources in aluminium, iron ore, diamonds and coal.
-In 2001, it bought (under Coal and Allied Industries) the Australian coal businesses of the Peabody Energy Corporation.
+In 2001, it bought (under Coal & Allied) the Australian coal businesses of the Peabody Energy.

+In 2000, Rio Tinto faced a federal lawsuit on behalf of Papua New Guinea due to the harm the company's mining operations at the Panguna Mine had to the environment for decades.
+Local communities filed this suit claiming that the local Kawerong-Jaba river delta was used as a dumping site for "more than one billion tons of mine waste".
+According to the lawsuit, the citizens are claiming that the mining giant used harmful chemicals and bulldozers to destroy the environment and specifically the rainforest and used their waterways as a dumping site for the chemicals and runoff caused by their mining operations.

 On 14 November 2007, Rio Tinto completed its largest acquisition to date, purchasing Canadian aluminium company Alcan for $38.1 billion, as of 2014, "the largest mining deal ever completed".
 Alcan's chief executive, Jacynthe Côté, led the new division, renamed Rio Tinto Alcan with its headquarters situated in Montreal.

 Activity in 2008 and 2009 was focused on divestments of assets to raise cash and refocus on core business opportunities.
 The company sold three major assets in 2008, raising about $3 billion in cash.
 In the first quarter of 2009, Rio Tinto reached agreements to sell its interests in the Corumbá iron ore mine and the Jacobs Ranch coal mine, and completed sales of an aluminium smelter in China and the company's potash operations, for an additional estimated $2.5 billion.

 On 5 July 2009, four Rio Tinto employees were arrested in Shanghai for corruption and espionage.
 One of the arrested, Australian citizen Stern Hu, was "suspected of stealing Chinese state secrets for foreign countries and was detained on criminal charges", according to a spokesman for the Chinese foreign ministry.
 Stern Hu was also accused of bribery by Chinese steel mill executives for sensitive information during the iron ore contract negotiations.